mattmills49/CFB_Analysis/README.md

 * [cfbreference_schedule_scrape.R](https://github.com/mattmills49/CFB_Analysis/blob/master/cfbreference_schedule_scrape.R): R script to download multiple years of schedule from the cfb reference shcedule and results page.
 In addition you can get the upcoming season's schedule.
 Historic schedules and upcoming schedules are a little different so require different steps.
 * [draft_scrape.R](https://github.com/mattmills49/CFB_Analysis/blob/master/draft_scrape.R): R script to draft pick data.
 * [team_cleanup.R](https://github.com/mattmills49/CFB_Analysis/blob/master/team_cleanup.R): All the different sources use a different naming convention.
 This script tries to find all the matches between the three so that you can link records across different data sets.
+* [qbr_weekly_scrape.R](https://github.com/mattmills49/CFB_Analysis/blob/master/qbr_weekly_scrape.R): WARNING; the ESPN servers hate scraping so you have to space the requests out a lot so if you want to download this data on your own be warned.